How To Handle A Crush When You're Married (And What It Means)

 If you feel the urge to actualize the relationship with your crush, remind yourself that your conception of him or her is usually a fantasy.
 There is no way your real-life partner, whom you know so well (warts and all) and have likely been with for some time, can compete with this idealized persona.
 That's because the initial newness and excitement of any relationship fade over time.

 To gain clarity, O'Reilly recommends accepting that your feelings are a result of "the chemicals associated with novelty and the unknown—not the result of having found 'the one.'"
 She also suggests exercising or masturbating to calm your nerves and compiling a list of "all the things you love about your crush and all the things you don't know about them.
 You'll find that the latter is much longer than the former."

 To flirt, or not to flirt?

 It's all about what you do with those emotions—and experts agree that setting clear boundaries with your crush is of the utmost importance.
 For instance, you might want to avoid texting a desired work colleague after-hours.

 On the other hand, relationship gurus differ regarding flirting.
 While some feel that playful banter can be acceptable, most warn that it is highly risky.
 Newman takes a balanced view.
 "Flirting can be an innovative way to build sexual tension or energy that you can take home to your committed relationship to bolster the connection," she says.
 "However, flirting that leads someone else on could be unfair to them, especially if they are eschewing pursuing their other romantic prospects holding out hope for this connection."

 Carla Marie Manly, California-based clinical psychologist and author of the upcoming book Joy From Fear, disagrees, considering both fantasizing and flirting "forms of emotional betrayal… Even the most casual flirtations open the door to feelings and actions that could create problems down the road," she cautions.
-Similarly, Wyatt Fisher, Georgia-based psychologist, marriage counselor, and couples retreat leader, views both endeavors as "playing with fire."
+Similarly, Wyatt Fisher, a psychologist, marriage counselor, and couples retreat leader, views both endeavors as "playing with fire."